• Menu

 Jesus freed Mary Magdalene from a spiritual bondage to demons (also called evil or unclean spirits) controlling her life.
 Demon possession was exhibited in a variety of ways—blindness, deafness, muteness, seizures, irrational behavior, crippling of body, cutting oneself, and/or violent behavior.
 Anyone who was in such spiritual bondage lived a miserable existence.
 There is no scriptural evidence that Mary had been immoral.
 A church leader around 500 AD associated Mary with the immoral woman in the previous passage (Luke 7:36-50), but there is nothing in the biblical text to support that.

 Mary, like the other women who also were healed from various diseases, traveled with Jesus and helped to support the whole group out of their own means.
 Jewish women could have their own money through inheritance, a dowry (gift from parents upon marriage), or making and selling garments (Proverbs 31:24).
-These women probably gathered and prepared food, washed clothes, filled water jars, repaired clothing and sandals, baked bread, and perhaps paid for shelter at an inn.
+These women probably bought and prepared food, washed clothes, filled water jars, repaired clothing and sandals, baked bread, and perhaps paid for shelter and supplies as needed.

 Jesus accepted their money and their service as an act of worship, love and gratitude.
 Other rabbis might have taken the money in an offering but never accepted their close presence.
 These women were blessed by just being with Him and hearing His teaching over and over again.
 They saw every miracle.
-They watched Him interact with people alongside the twelve disciples.
-They were unofficial disciples who became a part of the early church.
+They watched Him interact with people alongside the twelve apostles.
+They were disciples (followers) of Christ who became a part of the early church.

 Mary Magdalene faithfully followed Jesus.